JosephMTP/DBG/README.md

 - Click and hold on any cell to start selecting
 - Drag to create a rectangular selection box
-- The sum of all selected cells is shown in real-time
 - When the sum equals 10, release to remove those cells
-- Removed cells are automatically refilled with new random numbers
 - Keep playing to achieve higher scores!

 ## Tips